 Quadraspidiotus perniciosus

-Pest description and damage San Jose scale was introduced to the U.S. on flowering peach in the 1870s.
+Pest description and damage Scale insects are small (less than 0.125 inch in length) soft insects that live beneath waxy scales.
+These insects are often identified by the shape and size of their scales, the description of adult males and females, immature crawler stage, color of eggs, and host plant preferences.
+The San Jose scale was introduced to the U.S. on flowering peach in the 1870s.
 It is now a pest of all fruit trees and many ornamental and wild trees and shrubs throughout the U.S., particularly in hot, dry climates.
 San Jose scale is differentiated from other scale insects by the scale (shell) that covers the adult females.
 The scale is about 0.06 inch in diameter, hard, gray to black, and cone-shaped, with a tiny white knob in the center.
-There is a series of grooves or rings around the scale, and a purple halo to the bark around the scale.
+There is a series of grooves or rings around the white knob, and a purple halo on the bark around the scale.

-Biology and life history San Jose scale overwinters in an immature state under a black shell.
-In spring, the tiny winged males emerge and mate with wingless females.
+Biology and life history The San Jose scale overwinters in an immature state under black shells.
+In spring, the tiny, winged males emerge and mate with wingless females still under their scales.
 Females give birth to live young about a month later (no eggs).
-The young scale, or "crawlers," are very small, flattened, and yellow, and move around on bark and foliage before settling down to feed.
+Young scale insects, or "crawlers," are very small, flattened, and yellow, and move around on bark and foliage before settling down to feed.
 A few days later, they secrete a waxy coating over their body for protection.
-From this point, female scale will not move.
+From this point, female scales will not move.
 Crawlers are present during June and July and again in August to September.
 There are two generations per year.

 Management-cultural control